 Conversely, leading questions are more pointed questions.
 When leading questions are properly framed by a lawyer, the correct answer will either be a yes or a no. Leading questions are used by lawyers during cross-examination.
 The lawyer is effectively allowed to deliver the information through the use of leading questions.
 As the witness may be answering only yes or no, there are less opportunities for the witness to connect with the decision-maker with eye contact.
 The witness should listen carefully to each question to ensure that witness understands the question or the assertion made by the lawyer.

 You will be perceived as more credible if you behave as your natural self and if you show an appropriate level of respect.
 Sarcasm and humor are generally ineffective and unwelcome.
 Sometimes lawyers engage in bad behavior and use sarcasm, misquote witness testimony and even raise their voices.
 You are more likely to preserve your credibility if you do not engage in the same bad behavior.
-In certain circumstances, lawyers are allowed to ask witnesses “leading questions” to which the answer is only yes or no. You should answer those questions truthfully with a yes or no. During a long sequence of such questions, you may use different words to make the same answer to avoid sounding repetitive or robotic.
+On cross-examination, lawyers are allowed to ask witnesses “leading questions” to which the answer is only yes or no. You should answer those questions truthfully with a yes or no. During a long sequence of such questions, you may use different words to make the same answer to avoid sounding repetitive or robotic.
 Alternative versions of yes are “that’s true,” “that is correct,” “that is what happened, or “that’s right.”
-Alternative versions to no are, “that is not true,” “no, that is incorrect,” or “that is false.”
+Alternative versions to no are, “that is not true,” “no, that is incorrect,” "that is not what happened," or “that is false.”

 Some lawyers try to use false logic or make false equivalency to manipulate a witness into agreeing with their side.
 They may ask several questions, each of which you will agree is true, then ask a conclusory or summary question suggesting that if the previous questions were all true then the final question must be true as well.
 Listen to each question separately.
 You should not answer yes if the answer is no, even if your answers to the previous questions were all yes.
 You should not ever agree with a false assertion by anyone, no matter how many times the lawyer may try to circle back to the false assertion with different types of questions.